ligato/docs/docs/tutorials/06_plugin-lookup.md

 The `HelloWorld` plugin verifies that the `HelloUniverse` plugin already exists, otherwise it panics.
 And if we try to run the agent now, it is exactly what happens.
 The reason is that our order of plugin initialization is not as it should be, but reversed (remember, `agent.Plugins(p1, p2)`).
 So what options do we have?

+!!! note
-**Note:** at this point you can follow one or more of options below, but to continue with the tutorial, the third option will be required.
+    At this point you can follow one or more of options below, but to continue with the tutorial, the third option will be required.

 ### 1: Use the second layer of initialization - AfterInit()